vbarajas4/09-Readme-Generator/ReadmeG.md

  - [Questions](#questions)

 ## Installation
-For this application you will need VS code, node.js, and npm inquirer package.
+For this application you will need VS Code, node.js, and npm inquirer package.

 ## Usage
-The user will be prompted with a series of questions for the user to answer.
-Once all the questions have been answer, the application will then generate a Readme file for the user and inserted into his repository files.
+Using the command node index.js in your terminal, the user will be prompted with a series of questions for the user to answer.
+Once all the questions have been answered, the application will generate a Readme file.

 ## Tests
-No test are included at this moment, but a video link will be provided.
+No test are included at this moment but a video link will be provided.

 ## Contributing
-This readme generator is not accepting contributors at this moment.
+This project is not accepting contributors at this moment.

 ## License
 ![badge](https://img.shields.io/badge/license-MIT-yellow)